FIVE MOST SURPRISING FINDS

 “The CDC data only measures resident fathers.
 Since most Black children are born to unmarried mothers, this study cherry-picks the minority of Black fathers who stuck around and ignores the majority who left.”

 Three facts destroy this framing.
-First: The CDC study also measured non-resident fathers, and Black non-resident fathers were more engaged than white or Hispanic non-resident fathers on every metric — meals, conversations, transportation to activities (CDC/NCHS, 2013).
-Second: “Unmarried” does not mean “absent” — 52% of unmarried Black parents were living together at birth (Fragile Families Study, 2003).
+First — the CDC study also measured non-resident fathers, and Black non-resident fathers were more engaged than white or Hispanic non-resident fathers on every metric.
+That includes meals, conversations, and transportation to activities (CDC/NCHS, 2013).
+Second — “unmarried” does not mean “absent.”
+Fifty-two percent of unmarried Black parents were living together at birth (Fragile Families Study, 2003).
 The conflation of these two words is the engine of the lie.
-Third: Many non-resident fathers are non-resident not by choice but by force — mass incarceration, housing policies that deny leases to men with records, and a child support system that criminalizes poverty rather than incentivizing presence.
+Third — many non-resident fathers are non-resident not by choice but by force.
+Mass incarceration, housing policies that deny leases to men with records, and a child support system that criminalizes poverty rather than rewarding presence all play a role.
 The narrative calls them absent.
 The data calls them blocked.

 The Difference Between “Absent” and “Non-Custodial”